qjebbs/go-sqlf/readme.md

-Package sqlf focuses only on building SQL queries by combining fragments.
+Package `sqlf` focuses only on building SQL queries by combining fragments.
-Low reusability and scalability are the main challenges we face when writing SQL, `sqlf` is designed to solve these problems.
+Low reusability and scalability are the main challenges we face when writing SQL, the `sqlf` is designed to solve these problems.

 ## Fragment

 Unlike any other sql builder or ORMs, `Fragment` is the only concept you need to learn.

-Fragment is usually a part of a SQL query, for example, combining of main fragment,
+Fragment is usually a part of a SQL query, for example, combining main fragment,

 ```sql
 SELECT id, name, age FROM users WHERE #join('#fragment', ' AND ')